Responsibility as an employer

 Sustainable business activity

-In Liechtenstein, the VP Bank Sport Club was founded in 1974 to encourage employees to participate in sports and socialise.
+In Liechtenstein, the VP Bank Sport Club was founded in 1974 to encourage employees to participate in sports and socialize.
 The club organises numerous activities that are available either free of charge or at significantly discounted prices.
-These activities include spinning, skiing, tennis, nordic walking, bowling, mini-golf, hiking and sport weekends.
+These activities include spinning, alpine skiing, nordic skiing, tennis, nordic walking, bowling, golf, mini-golf, ping pong, soccer tournaments, hiking, Pilates, self-defence courses and sport weekends.

 Much information is available on VP Bank’s intranet on the topics “Fit in the Workplace”, “Promoting Health through Movement” and “Healthy Eating”.
 Stress checks and ergonomic tips for desk jobs with computers as well as accident prevention are among the topics.
 Employees receive rebates on the purchase of skis and snowboards and other outdoor gear as well as discounts on massages, fitness centres, chiropractic treatment, dance lessons and eyeglasses for the workplace.
 VP Bank in Liechtenstein also offers its employees the opportunity to get a massage during the workday.
-The massages are specifically designed to address employees needs and problems in the office.
+The massages are specifically designed to address employee needs and problems in the office.
+Since 2019, our employees at the Vaduz and Triesen sites have also had free fruit at their disposal.

-The Volunteering Day introduced in late 2015 was continued in 2017 and keeps generating considerable interest.
-Since it was introduced, a total of 74 employees have performed charitable work in the social, educational or ecological/environmental fields.
-The bank gives each employee one day per year to participate in the charitable work.
+The Volunteering Day introduced in late 2015 continues to generate considerable interest.
+Since it was introduced, more than 130 employees have performed charitable work in the social, educational or ecological/environmental fields.
+The bank gives each employee one day per year to participate in charitable work.
 The feedback from both the participating employees as well as the institutions on the receiving end of this volunteer work has been overwhelmingly positive.

 Diversity at VP Bank

-Employees and managers are hired strictly on the basis of their qualifications without regard for age, gender or nationality.
+Employees and managers are hired strictly on the basis of their qualifications without regard for age, gender, sexual orientation or nationality.
 VP Bank offers all employees equal opportunities for employment and promotions.
 The assessment of an employee’s work performance is carried out in a fair, objective and transparent manner.

-Diversity at VP Bank – Proportion of women and men in management bodies
+Diversity at VP Bank – relative number of women and men in management

 Total number of women